tcolgate/intrepid-fstopper/README.md

 was pioneered by [Gene Nocon](https://www.youtube.com/watch?v=xoAiBNSpg6Y&pp=ygUPZi1zdG9wIHByaW50aW5n) and is implemented in many commercially available darkroom enlarger timers.

-F-Stop printing can be achieved with regular darkroom timers by manually calculating the times for individual steps, but this process is time consuming and requires a fair bit of maths and/or referencing large tables of times.
-It's particularly fiddly with the Intrepid timer as we have to `+/-` our timer settings.
+F-Stop printing can be achieved with regular darkroom timers[^1] by manually calculating the times for individual steps, but this process is time consuming and requires a fair bit of maths and/or referencing large tables of times.
+It's particularly fiddly with the Intrepid timer as we have to `+/-` our timer settings, rather than just swing a dial on a traditional timer.

 F-Stop timing is particularly useful for producing test strips.
 A traditional test strip uses linear time spaces between each step.
 Since we typically think